gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Set-AIPScannerConfiguration.md

 ```

 ## DESCRIPTION
-The Set-AIPScannerConfiguration cmdlet sets optional configuration for the Azure Information Protection scanner, which will be used the next time the scanner runs.
+The Set-AIPScannerConfiguration cmdlet sets optional configuration settings for the Azure Information Protection scanner, which will be used the next time the scanner runs.
 If you need the changes to take effect immediately, restart the Azure Information Protection Scanner service on the Windows server computer.

-The optional configuration that you can set is the scan mode, the schedule, label override settings, the justification message, preserve file details, the report level, and the default owner.
+The configuration settings include whether the scanner is in discovery mode only or applies labels, whether a file will be relabeled, whether file attributes are changed, what is logged in the reports, whether the scanner runs once or continuously, what justification message to use when required, and the Rights Management owner for protected files.

 ## EXAMPLES

-### Example 1: Configure the Azure Information Protection scanner to run a one time discovery and create a report for files that would be labeled
+### Example 1: Configure the Azure Information Protection scanner to run a one-time discovery and create a report for files that would be labeled
 ```
 PS C:\> Set-AIPScannerConfiguration -ScanMode Discover -Schedule OneTime -ReportLevel Info

 Configuration was set successfully.
 ```

-This command configures the scanner to run a one-time discovery for files in the specified data repositories, to create a report that lists the files that meet the conditions to be labeled.
+This command configures the scanner to run a one-time discovery for files in the specified data repositories, and then create a report that lists the files that meet the conditions to be labeled.

 Note that because these parameters specify the default values, you need to specify them only if you previously specified them with values other than the defaults.